Lookuz/AI-For-Cloud-Optimization/README.md

 - `queue_recommendation`: Provides the resource recommendation given the predicted resources, as well as queue recommendation using a self defined metric to select the most optimal queue for the user
 - `recommendation_global`: Module that contains all the global variables and parameters used across model development and resource recommendation tools
 - `resource_recommendation`: Main recommendation script that takes in the job script name from a user, and produces a job script with the recommended resources
+- `preproc.py`: Module that performs preprocessing on raw historical logs of past job scripts submitted.
+- `write_csv.py`: Module that provides reading dataset from a serialized pickle(.pkl) file
+- `user2dept.py`: Provides mappings for each user to it's respective department it belongs to.

 ### Model Files